complexvariables/RationalFunctionApproximation.jl/docs/src/convergence.md

 convergenceplot(r)
 ```

-In such a case, we might get improvement by increasing the number of allowed consecutive failures via the `lookahead` keyword argument:
+In such a case, we might get improvement by increasing the number of allowed consecutive failures via the `stagnation` keyword argument:

 ```@example convergence
-r = approximate(f, unit_interval, stats=true, lookahead=20)
+r = approximate(f, unit_interval, stats=true, stagnation=20)
 convergenceplot(r)
 ```